Kamahl19/react-starter/DOCS.md

 [Global configuration](https://ant.design/components/config-provider/#API) for all components resides in [src/app/providers/AntDesignConfig.tsx](./src/app/providers/AntDesignConfig.tsx).

 Ant Design includes a powerful [Form](https://ant.design/components/form/) component including input validations.
-Reusable custom validation rules are defined in [src/common/validations.ts](./src/common/validations.ts) and are available via hook `useValidationRules`.
+Validation utilities and reusable validation rules are defined in [src/common/validations.ts](./src/common/validations.ts).
+Feature-specific validations are defined in the feature folder such as [src/features/auth/validations.ts](./src/features/auth/validations.ts).

 On top of that, this project already comes with [several components](./src/common/components/) built on top of Ant Design such as: